matifhafeez/zelfologi/README.md

 # zelfologi
-A case study related to a health care service provider Zelfologi There are availability, bookings, and ad-hoc blocks of 6 practitioners.
+A case study related to a health care service provider Zelfologi.

+There are availability, bookings, and ad-hoc blocks of 6 practitioners.

 (1) Write a query to prepare a visualization data mart to cover the period between 2022-02-21 and 2022-02-25.
 Working hours information is specified for weekly calculations, but we should apply this only for 5 working days.
 It is recommended to upload the datasets to any database.
 SQL dialect isn't important, but you can make sure that your query is flawless.